The Fill-up Formula: Drive Twice as Far on the Same Tank of Gas

 "Driving smoothly and consistently is one of the easiest and most effective ways to boost your fuel economy".

-Vehicle Load and Aerodynamics
+Lighten Your Load and Work on Aerodynamics

-3. Using the AC vs. Open Windows
+3. AC vs. Open Windows

 Planning and Route Optimization